 The long-term component of compensation for executive officers, including the Chief Executive Officer, is based on stock options, RSUs and PSUs.
 This component of compensation is intended to reinforce management's commitment to long term improvements in Cipher's performance and shareholder value.
 The Stock Option Plan (as defined herein) includes initial option grants upon hire and executives are eligible for an annual award of stock options.
 Executives are also eligible for an annual grant of RSUs and PSUs.
 Thereafter, options, RSUs and PSUs may be granted on an annual basis based upon guidelines set by the Compensation Committee.
 The Chief Executive Officer recommends the amount of annual option, RSU and PSU grants for each of his direct reports which is then presented to the Compensation Committee for review.
 The Compensation Committee will then, after making any revisions deemed necessary, recommend the annual grants to the Board for approval.
 The annual grant of options, RSUs and PSUs for the Chief Executive Officer is determined by the Compensation Committee based upon pre-determined guidelines.
 Annual awards are made during the first quarter of the fiscal year following the completion of the annual audit and the determination of financial performance for the preceding year.
 The amount of options, RSUs and PSUs previously granted to an executive is not a factor in determining the amount of the annual award.
-While the Corporation is permitted to grant options under the Stock Option Plan with a term of up to 10 years, the Corporation's current practice is to grant options with a term not exceeding seven years from the date of grant.
+While the Corporation is permitted to grant options with a term not exceeding seven years from the date of grant.